gedaipek/TechHive_Global_Project/README.md

 # Insights Deep Dive
 ### Sales Trends and Growth Rates:

-* **The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
-This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.** The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
+* The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
+This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.
+The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
 This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.

-* **Main insight 2.** Starting from in April 2021, revenue declined on a year over year basis for 21 consecutive months.
+* Starting from in April 2021, revenue declined on a year over year basis for 21 consecutive months.
 In October 2022, revenue hit a company lifetime low, with just over $178K, and -72% year over year growth rates.
 In the following months revenue recovered slightly, following spesific holiday seasonality patterns.

-* **Main insight 3.** Despite the downward trend in 2022, the company's overall performance exceeds 2019 pre-pandemic level baseline in all three key indicator performance indicators.
+* Despite the downward trend in 2022, the company's overall performance exceeds 2019 pre-pandemic level baseline in all three key indicator performance indicators.
 This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, up 37% and 23% respectively.

-* **Main insight 4.** Average order value saw only one month increase in September 2022, this can be attributed to an increased share of high-cost laptop orders.
+* Average order value saw only one month increase in September 2022, this can be attributed to an increased share of high-cost laptop orders.

 [Visualization specific to category 1]

 ### Key Product Level Performance:

-* **Main insight 1.** 85% of the company’s total revenue is concentrated in three products, the 27in 4K Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods Headphones, and the MacBook Air Laptop.
+* 85% of the company’s total revenue is concentrated in three products, the 27in 4K Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods Headphones, and the MacBook Air Laptop.
 These products have generated 75,000 orders and dominate overall sales.

-* **Main insight 2.** 85% of the company's total orders are from just three products, Apple Airpods Headphones, 27in 4K Gaming Monitor, and Samsung Charcing Cable Pack.
+* 85% of the company's total orders are from just three products, Apple Airpods Headphones, 27in 4K Gaming Monitor, and Samsung Charcing Cable Pack.
 These products accounted for $3.96M in revenue in 2022, 79% of the company's total revenue.

-* **Main insight 3.** In the headphones category, the Bose Soundsport Headphones have underperformed, contributing to less than 1% of total revenue and orders despite being, on average, $40 cheaper than the well-performing Apple Airpods.
+* In the headphones category, the Bose Soundsport Headphones have underperformed, contributing to less than 1% of total revenue and orders despite being, on average, $40 cheaper than the well-performing Apple Airpods.

-* **Main insight 4.** The accessories category has grown in its share of total orders, increasing from 21% to 32% in 2022.
+* The accessories category has grown in its share of total orders, increasing from 21% to 32% in 2022.
 However, it still contributes less than 4% to overall revenue, indicating that while accessories are moving in volume, they generate limited financial impact.

-* **Main insight 5.** In the smarphone category, Apple Iphone generated under 1% of the company's total revenue and accounted for less than 1% of total orders between 2019 and 2022.
+* In the smarphone category, Apple Iphone generated under 1% of the company's total revenue and accounted for less than 1% of total orders between 2019 and 2022.
 In contrast, other Apple products such as the Airpods and Macbook Air together contributed over 50% of total revenue during the same period.

 [Visualization specific to category 2]

 ### Loyalty Program Performance:

-* **Main insight 1.** While loyalty members contributed to only 36% of total revenue with an average order value of $244, non-members generated 64% of total revenue by spending $283 per order on average.
-In 2020 tekrar sipariş veren
+* Loyalty members contributed to 36% of total revenue by spending an average of $244 per order, while non-members contributed 64% by spending approximately $40 more per transaction on average.

-* **Main insight 2.** Beginning in late 2021, loyalty members began to contribute more significantly to revenue.
-By 2022, they accounted for 52% of total orders and generated $3.96M in revenue, with spending on average $30 more per order that 14% higher than that of non-members.
-This shift reflects the increasing transactional value and economic impact of the loyalty segment.
+* In 2019, loyalty members spent an average of $206 per order, generating around $390K in revenue.
+In contrast, non-members spent $232 per order, resulting in an 11% higher contribution to revenue compared to loyalty members.

-* **Main insight 3.** Between 2019 and 2022, loyalty members had a 2.71% repeat purchase rate—considerably lower than non-members (9.88%).
-A total of 1,065 loyalty members made repeat purchases, compared to 4,877 non-members.
+* In 2021, the order volume share of loyalty members increased by 52%, driven by the acquisition of new members and repeat purchases from existing ones.
+Despite having a similar average order value of $260, non-members contributed $4.4M to total revenue.
+This contrast highlights the growing transactional value and economic impact of the loyalty segment.

-* **Main insight 4.** Among returning customers, non-members initially outperformed loyalty member in average order spent, peaking at $380 in 2020 and ½330 for loyalty members.
-However, this trend reversed in 2022, with loyalty members reporting a higher repeat purchase average order value,(
+* In 2022, despite a general downward trend in performance across both loyalty members and non-members, returning loyalty customers spent $30 more per order compared to non-members, contributing $2.7M in revenue.
+In contrast, non-members spent an average of $214 per order, resulting in $2.2M in total revenue.
+This highlights that even during periods of overall decline, the loyalty program continues to positively impact customer retention and spending behavior.

 [Visualization specific to category 3]